exapeta/Excel/README.md

 EXCEL

+NOTE: The dashboard and some styles may display differently when opening the .xlsx version of the spreadsheet, as it was created in Google Sheets.

 For this spreadsheet I used data from NTS' Guest Show catalogue between the dates of 8th - 19th October 2023.
 The data used included tracklistings, show hosts, dates, locations and genres featured in the shows and put together a quick dataset to use as an example.

 I started off by importing the data and then profiling to understand what each data type representeted and how it could be analysed.
 I then cleaned and formatted the data so it was in an appropriate format for extracting insights from.
 I made use of a handful of formulas to organise the data as I liked, and then generated some visualisations form the organised data, presenting it in a dashboard using similar styles to the NTS brand.